LaSTEM Advisory Council Member Biographies

 Senator Sharon Hewitt

 District 1 Senator Sharon Hewitt, author of Act 392 of 2017 that created the LaSTEM Advisory Council, came to the Louisiana State Senate as a recognized civic and community leader with decades of volunteer service to area children and families.
 The Lake Charles native and long-time resident of Slidell is a graduate of Barbe High School and holds a bachelor of science in mechanical engineering from LSU.
 As an engineering executive, Senator Hewitt managed major deepwater assets in the Gulf of Mexico for Shell and earned a reputation as a passionate, committed problem solver.
 As the demands of a young family grew, the Slidell Republican focused her energies on her children, husband, and community.
 Over the years, she worked to improve education policies and to grow STEM programs in local schools, earning the National PTA Life Achievement Award for her leadership.
 The Senator continues to support families and children through her volunteer work with East St. Tammany Habitat for Humanity and Junior Auxiliary of Slidell.
 As a state senator, Hewitt has focused her efforts on stabilizing the state budget, improving education, creating jobs, investing in infrastructure, advocating for families, and restoring Louisiana’s coast.
-She currently serves as vice-chair of the Senate Transportation, Highways & Public Works Committee, and is a member of the Senate Environmental Quality Committee, the Joint Legislative Committee on the Budget, and the Senate Finance Committee, which oversees the state budgeting process.
+She currently serves as the Senate Majority Leader, the Chairwoman of the Senate and Governmental Affairs Committee, and the Vice-Chairwoman of the Women’s Caucus.
+In addition, the Senator is a member of the Senate Natural Resources committee, the Senate Environmental committee, the Joint Legislative Committee on the Budget and a number of Select Senate Committees.
+On the national level, Senator Hewitt currently serves on the Energy Committee of the Southern Leadership Conference and has previously served on the Energy Council.
+In 2019, Senator Hewitt testified before a U.S. House Sub-Committee as an oil and gas expert on the industry’s importance to Louisiana and our country.

 Dr. Mahyar Amouzegar